30322 - LAW (MODULE I - COMPARATIVE PUBLIC LAW)

 |Continuous assessment||Partial exams||General exam|

-The group assignment is aimed at testing the students’ ability to interact in a constructive way and to think critically about the content of the course
+- In-class participation including a group presentation.
+Attending Students are expected to ensure regular class attendance and to actively participate in class discussions and teamwork.
+This assesment method is aimed to test the students’ ability to interact in a constructive way and to think critically about the content of the course (20% of the final grade).

 - Selected Chapters of M. TUSHNET, Advanced Introduction to Comparative Constitutional Law, 2018, 2nd ed.